-Section 207(f)(1) is specifically about agency websites.
-It avoids both the confounding problems of § 206(b) but creates its own uncertainties.
-It requires the Office of Management and Budget (OMB) to issue "guidance" that "requires" that agency websites "include direct links to . . . information made available to the public under" § 552(a)(1).
+Section 207(f)(1) specifically addresses agency websites.
+It avoids both the confounding problems of Section 206(b) but creates its own uncertainties.
+It requires the Office of Management and Budget (OMB) to issue "guidance" that "requires" that agency websites "include direct links to . . . information made available to the public under" Section 552(a)(1).
 There is no "about the agency" qualifier.
-And elsewhere, § 207(f)(1) repeatedly uses the phrase "Government information,"194 which is quite broad.
+And elsewhere, Section 207(f)(1) repeatedly uses the phrase "Government information,"213 which is quite broad.
 It seems reasonable to read "information" as just a generic term, meaning something like "material" or "items," that covers everything required to be published in the Federal Register by subsection (a)(1).
 The requirement of a "direct link" is vague.
 The website cannot just provide a cite to the CFR as a whole.
 But can it send the user to the relevant part of the eCFR?
 How specific a provision must be linked?
 Just to all Environmental Protection Agency regulations?
 Clean Air Act regulations?
 New Source Performance Standards?
 Standards for coal-fired power plants?
-Or must the agency actually have a link on its website for each regulation that goes directly to the text of that regulation?
-(Strikingly, the OMB policies do nothing to answer these questions because they simply ignore this requirement in § 207(f)(1), saying nothing explicit about posting or linking to substantive rules.195)
+Or must the agency actually have a link on its website for each regulation that goes directly to the text of that regulation?214 iii.
+Federal Records Act

 Also relevant is the Federal Records Act.
-The 2016 Amendment to this statute provides:
+The statute provides:

 The head of each Federal agency shall establish and maintain an active, continuing program for the economical and efficient management of the records of the agency.
-The program, among other things, shall provide for . . . procedures for identifying records of general interest or use to the public that are appropriate for public disclosure, and for posting such records in a publicly accessible electronic format.196
+The program, among other things, shall provide for . . . procedures for identifying records of general interest or use to the public that are appropriate for public disclosure, and for posting such records in a publicly accessible electronic format.215